Mayville State COVID-19 Dashboard

 Return to face-to-face instruction in the fall semester of 2020

 Mayville State University is committed to delivering face-to-face instruction on campus beginning with the fall semester of 2020.
-Classes begin at 4 p.m.
-Monday, Aug.
-24. We believe that face-to-face instruction is an important part of the student experience for our students who choose it.
-We know the challenges this brings, and we're working on developing plans.
-A COVID-19 Restart taskforce made up of a cross section of staff, faculty, and students is working to address practices and expectations for the fall semester.
+We believe that face-to-face instruction is an important part of the student experience for our students who choose it.
+A COVID-19 Restart taskforce made up of a cross section of staff, faculty, and students continues to work to address practices related to safety and the COVID-19 situation.

 Mayville State Campus Restart Guidebook